SeffyVon/SeffyVon.github.io/_posts/2015-01-07-Conversations.md

 `Bobbie`: from Indonesia.
 A Bham student in Health Science.
 Met her at the Learning Center for several times, so naturally exchanged contacts. :smiley:

-`忘了`: A girl from (忘了).
+`(忘了,见到她一定要问)`: A girl from (阿拉伯国家，具体忘了T—T).
 Very beautiful and knowledgable.
 Explain things well!
 Had several chats during the lectures! :blush:

 `Zully`: a CS girl from Ecuador.
 Very Q!
 She told me a lot about trip in Edinburgh, delicious food, (Cannot remember others but only Plaintain (芭蕉)), Snorkelling in the islands Galápagos Islands, climate in her countries!
 We had lunch, went to Network Sec and Aldi together.
 Q font as well! :yum: